Author: Chihuahua Zero

 “Are you jealous?”

-“Well, Mom’s attention is going to be split between three different things.
+“Well, Mom’s attention is split between three different things.
 Also, I’m probably not going to like this Finn guy.
-He didn’t make any effort to answer the messages I sent through the student exchange program—although it’s likely Mom lost a couple letters in her studio.”
+He didn’t make any effort to answer the messages I sent through the student exchange program—although it’s likely Mom intercepted some of them and lost them in her studio.”

 “Did you ask her about it?”

 She tilted her head to the side and gazed off to the distance.
-But instead of her offering anything useful, she said, “I don’t understand you.
-A boy is finally living with you for an entire semester, and you don’t even—?”
+But instead of her offering useful advice, she said, “I don’t understand you.
+A boy is finally living at your house for an entire semester, and you don’t even—?”

 “You showed me Finn’s picture.
 He doesn’t look too—“